Shubham-Jain-Engineer/React-Next-Blog-App-Template/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://react-next-blog-app-template-nwji.vercel.app)
+The app is already deployed on [Check it out!](https://react-next-blog-app-template-nwji.vercel.app)